 How many weeks of pregnancy do I need to be for a Pitocin induction?

-Your medical professionals will weight the potential risks vs the benefits of having the baby early.
-Prior to 39 weeks there must be a medical reason for the induction of labor.
-The earlier you are being induced, the more severe the medical issue will need to be (to compensate for a possible early delivery of the baby).
-These type of pregnancy complications that would cause this would be like IUGR, preeclampsia, diabetes are more.
+Your medical professionals will weigh the potential risks vs the benefits of having the baby early.
+Prior to 39 weeks, there must be a medical reason for the induction of labor.
+The earlier you are being induced, the more severe the medical issue will need to be (to compensate for possible early delivery of the baby).
+Types of pregnancy complications that would cause an early induction would be things like, IUGR, preeclampsia, diabetes, etc.

 After 39 weeks (depending on hospital/bed availability) most providers will allow a woman to make an “elective” choice to be induced.